Feb 14, 2014 - Research

 So what about opposites?

-We did indeed find that in a few ways opposites appeared to attract.
-In our data, it appears that a night person is more likely to get together with a morning person.
-Those who attract mosquitoes end up with those who don’t, and luckily people with a good sense of direction appear to pair with those who don’t have one.
+We did indeed find that opposites appeared to attract in a few ways.
+Our data shows that a night person is likelier to get together with a morning person.
+Those who attract mosquitoes end up with those who don’t, and luckily, people with a good sense of direction appear to pair with those who don’t have one.

-But another of our researchers, Emma Pierson, found more data that appears to show that these cases of opposites attracting were the exception to the rule.
+However, another of our researchers, Emma Pierson, found more data showing that these cases of opposites attracting were the exception to the rule.
 Emma found that couples who had similar BMIs reported that they were happier.
-She didn’t find any effect for height, however, so no need to break up with your basketball player hubby.
+However, she didn’t find any effect for height, so no need to break up with your basketball player hubby.

 Happy Valentine’s Day.